-Belo Sun is a Canadian-based mineral exploration and development company with a portfolio of gold-focused properties in Brazil including its principal project, the Volta Grande Project in Pará State.
+Belo Sun is a Canadian-based development and mineral exploration company with a portfolio of gold-focused properties in Brazil including its principal project, the Volta Grande Gold Project ("PVG") in Pará State approximately 49 kilometers South East of the city of Altamira.
 Belo Sun's other properties are the Patrocinio Gold Project in Pará State and the Rainbow Alexandrite Project in Goias State.